-Class meetings will include a mixture of lecture and discussion, with more time spent on discussion in small groups and as a whole a class than lecture.
+Class meetings will include a mixture of lecture and discussion, with more time spent on discussion in small groups and as a whole class than lecture.
 Instructor lectures are meant to provide a review of basic information related to the week's reading.
-Lecture will not provide a comprehensive account of the reading, but will rather highlight important points and themes.
+Lecture will not provide a comprehensive account of the reading, but will rather highlight important points, themes, and connection between theories.